zarf-dev/zarf/docs/0-zarf-overview.md

 - pre-compiled binaries: to provide the software necessary to start & support the Zarf cluster.

+- [component actions](4-user-guide/7-github-action.md): to support scripts and commands that run at various stages of the Zarf [component lifecylt](4-user-guide/4-package-command-lifecycle.md)

+- helm charts, kustomizations, and other k8s manifests: to apply in a Kubernetes cluster

+- [data injections](../examples/data-injection/README.md): to declaratively inject data into running containers in a Kubernetes cluster

 ## How To Use Zarf

 Zarf is intended for use in a software deployment process that looks something like this: